cbaldauf/paradocks/README.md

-# PARADOCKS
-# The parallel docking suite
+# PARADOCKS - The parallel docking suite

-Paradocks is a tool for molecular docking with poulation-based metaheuristics.
+Paradocks is a tool for molecular docking with population-based metaheuristics.

 ## Scientific publications: